 Aside from that, your dog also gets beneficial values when playing with a chew bone.
 Some chew bones can remove plaque from your dog’s teeth hence keeping his mouth clean with sparkling teeth.

 3. Clean your Yard regularly.
-You need to visit your yard where your dog finds time to spend outdoor moments and remove every lying stick, wood chippings, or pieces of logs that your dog can easily pick up.
+You need to visit your yard where your dog finds time to spend outdoor moments and remove every lying stick, wood chippings, or piece of logs that your dog can easily pick up.
 It is important to make this clean-up exercise a regular habit rather than a one-off activity.

 If you have a pile of firewood somewhere, you can cover it properly with a bag ensuring that your dog will not have easy access to it.

 4. Confine and have control over your dog when in the house.
 Some people believe that giving their dogs the freedom to roam everywhere within the house is a good idea.
-When you give your dog too much space to go, he might be indiscipline and tend to play and chew with anything that comes his way, after all, he sees a very huge house.
+When you give your dog too much space to go, he might be indisciplined and tend to play and chew with anything that comes his way, after all, he sees a very huge house.

 This step should not be taken literally in the sense that you now put your dog as a slave.
 Having your dog under control will come as a result of consistent training where the dog will know the most important things that he should not play and destroy.
-You can start by leashing your dog and teaching him to sit and be calm outside playtime hours.
+You can start by leashing your dog and teaching him to sit and be calm outside during playtime hours.

 5. You need to spend enough time with your dog to discourage him from chewing out of boredom.
 You can have common playing times and regular outdoor walks.
 Whenever you are playing with your dog, avoid throwing sticks at him as a method of enticement.